Farfetch/kafkaflow/website/docs/guides/middlewares/compressor-middleware.md

 A class instance can be provided as an argument through a factory method too.

-Install the [KafkaFlow.Compressor.Gzip](https://www.nuget.org/packages/KafkaFlow.Compressor.Gzip/) to use the `GzipMessageCompressor` that uses the GZIP algorithm.
+Install the [KafkaFlow.Compressor.Gzip](https://www.nuget.org/packages/KafkaFlow.Compressor.Gzip/) package to use the `GzipMessageCompressor` that uses the GZIP algorithm.

 ```csharp
 public class Startup